-Your goals may depend on a number of factors including your age and overall health, your type and stage of cancer, any previous treatments you have had, and your interest in helping other people and advancing cancer research.
+Your goals may depend on a number of factors including your age and overall health, your type and stage of cancer, any previous treatments you

 There is no one way to decide what is right for you.
 Ask your doctor all of your questions.